 I’ve also tried to include as many gifts as possible from independent artists and creators — though, yes, are some Amazon links here, too.

 Finally, I know these past few years have not been easy financially for a lot of us.
 It’s totally OK to forego Hanukkah presents in favor of quality family time this year — in fact, that’s what Hanukkah was for me for most of life, and I truly couldn’t love the holiday more (plus if you need some tips — here’s how to do eight nights with no presents.)
 So don’t fret and just enjoy the online window shopping.
 And no matter how you celebrate, here’s to a happy and healthy Hanukkah!

-1. For your hippie friend
+1. For your nervous friends and kids:

-2. For keeping away the evil eye
+2. For keeping away the evil eye:

 Gold Hamsa evil eye necklace ($17.00)

 White terrazzo wall hamsa ($46.00)

 We all need some extra protection from the evil eye!

 NCJW’s Jews for abortion access shop (various prices)